Commercial

 Every commercial fit-out construction assignment should have a delivery rhythm that ownership can follow.
 The process is not only about putting work in place.
 It is about maintaining sequence, keeping dependencies visible, and making sure the next team can start when promised.

-Coordinate finish trades to reduce rework and turnover delays
+Coordinate finish trades to reduce rework, punch-list depth, and turnover delays

-Deliver completed spaces ready for occupancy and operations setup
+Deliver completed spaces ready for occupancy, equipment installation, and operations launch

 Applications